 The Gippsland Regional Partnership is one of nine Partnerships across the state, established by the Victorian Government, recognising that local communities are in the best position to understand the challenges and opportunities faced by their region.

 Natural resources, leading to energy generation, agriculture, forestry and tourism, as well as manufacturing have traditionally underpinned Gippsland’s growth.
-The area produces around 90 per cent of Victoria’s electricity and 97 per cent of the state’s natural gas, but a global shift towards a low-carbon economy has created challenges for the energy sector and the region’s economy.
+The area is a major electricity and natural gas producer for Victoria, but a global shift towards a low-carbon economy has created challenges for the energy sector and the region’s economy.